 Those of you that have read Our Story will know that it was in Kruger National Park where we found out we were pregnant with our first.
 We continued travelling through South Africa, Botswana and Namibia (with a carefully chosen route to avoid malarial areas), before returning to the UK in time for the 12 week scan.
 We knew we would be back one day; Africa just has so much to offer!

 Our home for the next few months

-So when a friend from Kent, who now runs an eco lodge and tour company in South Africa, got in touch and offered to help us out with a 4WD with roof tent, my imagination went into overdrive.
+So when a friend from Kent, who now runs an eco lodge and tour company in South Africa, got in touch and offered to help us out with a 4WD with roof tents, my imagination went into overdrive.
 This was just the adventure we were looking for!